Constitution of New Jersey: "Public Officers and Employees"

 Article VII involves the public officers and employees, including appointment/nomination, compensation, promotions, affirmations, and powers.
 The role of officers in the state government is discussed.
 Before the officer enters the duties of office, the officer must subscribe an oath.
 Appointments for officers are based upon merit, fitness, and examinations.
 Fees are paid to the New Jersey State Treasury.
 The term of office for an officer commences on the day of the date of their commissions.
 The Auditor, who has a term of five years, is to be appointed by the New Jersey Senate and New Jersey General Assembly.
 The rest of the section details the duties of the State Auditor and the nomination/appointment of county prosecutors, county clerks, surrogates, and sheriffs.
 County prosecutors are nominated and appointed by the Governor.
 The term of office for county clerks and surrogates is five years, and for sheriffs three years.
 Impeachment and the process by which impeachment occurs are discussed:

 A state officer may be impeached while in office or for two years after leaving office.
 The impeachment process is similar to that of the Federal level: an absolute majority in the lower house (the General Assembly) against the employee causes a trial to take place in the upper house (the State Senate) with the Chief Justice presiding.
-Unlike the Federal process, the oath necessary to participate in the impeachment sessions is specified and requires the senators to "truly and impartially" address the charge as a reminder that they are exercising more judicial functions. ⅔ of the votes, or 27 votes, are needed to convict, but the President of the Senate is excluded from the trial, so the required percentage is slightly higher than ⅔ of 40.
+Unlike the Federal process, the oath necessary to participate in the impeachment sessions is specified and requires the senators to "truly and impartially" address the charge as a reminder that they are exercising more judicial functions.
+Two-thirds, or 27 votes, are needed to convict, but the President of the Senate is excluded from the trial, so the required percentage is slightly higher than two-thirds of 40.
 The maximum penalty is removal from office with disqualification to hold further state office.
 However, the impeachment does not count towards the restriction on double jeopardy; after being convicted by the senate, a person could then be tried by the judiciary and punished further.
 If this crime was listed according to Article II, Section I, Item 7, the offender can be disenfranchised.